 - All of Action 1.

 - One of the biggest ways we can improve mining regulations is by using our voice.
-Writing Congress and the EPA asking them to implement more environmental regulations, and improve legislation on mining.
+Write to Congress and the EPA; ask them to implement more environmental regulations, and to improve legislation on mining.

 - Increase awareness on scrap metal recycling programs in your community.
 On a larger scale, we can increase the awareness of companies on the benefits of reusing large amounts of metal.

 Action 3: Earth Angel

 - All of Actions 1 & 2.

 - Support non-profits that are working to create higher transparency and increased regulations in the mining industry.

 - Promote a circular economy.
-A circular economy is virtually waste-free, where products are constantly repaired and materials are almost always reused.
-As compared to today’s linear economy where raw materials are used to make products that ultimately end up being discarded into landfills.
+A circular economy is virtually waste-free, where products are constantly repaired and materials are almost always reused; compared to today’s linear economy – where raw materials are used to make products that ultimately end up being discarded into landfills.